preternatural-explore/movie-search/README.md

 ## Key Concepts

-The AI Movie Search app is developed to demonstrate the the following key concepts:
+The Movie Search app is developed to demonstrate the the following key concepts:

 - How to work with the OpenAI API using the AI framework
 - How to Structure Training Data to Experiment With